asbjornh/vscode-module-templates/README.md

 Required.
 A list of file templates.
 File templates are objects with the following properties:

 - `name`: Required.
 A name for the file to create (with file extension).
+Can also be a path (non-existing folders will be created).
 This field is a template; you can use any syntax supported by the template engine.
 - `content`: Required.
 The template for the file to create, given as an array of strings.

 #### id